calebnance/jekyll_blog-calebnance/_posts/phaser/2017-07-31-adding-a-sprite.markdown

 sprite = game.add.sprite(game.camera.width / 2, game.camera.height / 2, 'goku-single');
 {% endhighlight %}

 What this does is wherever the camera is set on the painted map, we want to paint the sprite to the exact middle of said camera center.
 View the demo below and use the keyboard arrows to move around.
-As you can see, the sprite stays in place..
+As you can see, the sprite stays in place...

 **Also note,** our global variables are now as follows:
 {% highlight javascript %}